 As technology improves, more UV-C LED options have hit the market.
 Because UV-C LED technology is slightly different than traditional UV-C technology, each product is uniquely designed.

-Upper-air UV-C LED product
+Upper-air UV-C LED fixture

 Purifii by Luminii is an upper-air UV-C LED fixture that is sleek and modern.